danwing/settle-requirements/draft-wing-settle-requirements.md

 ## Avoid Central Authority

 A solution needs to be self-contained and not use the central authority of PKIX.
+Being self-contained also removes reliance on a device vendor (to operate a centralized service).

-> R-AVOID-CENTRAL: A solution SHOULD NOT (MUST NOT?) rely on central trust hierarchy.
+> R-AVOID-CENTRAL: A solution MUST NOT rely on central trust hierarchy.

 Vendors go out of business or lose interest in continuing to service